sixcrm/SixCRMServerless/controllers/analytics/queries/transactions_summary_revenue_total/README.md

-# Aggregation by transaction summary variables for revenue aggregated by period
+# Aggregation by transaction summary variables for revenue total result

 ____